Swiftly export to Google Spreadsheets all your dashboard data: people assigned, dates, checklists, comments and more.

-Design Express: Task Management with Kanbanchi is Smooth and Helps to Keep Control over Certain Aspects of Work
+Design Express: Task Management with Kanbanchi Helps to Keep Control over Certain Aspects of Work

 The Development Department at Design Express needed a solid planning tool to support the collaboration between remote team members.
 Learn how they found Kanbanchi and how it helped to streamline their processes.